 Washing machines are one of the hardest appliances to shop for.
-They're a pain to transport, the market is flooded with complex jargon and enticing "innovations" and, of course, there's the decision-making stress that comes with any large, expensive purchase!
+They're a pain to transport, the market is flooded with complex jargon and enticing 'innovations' and, of course, there's the decision-making stress that comes with any large, expensive purchase.

 The good news is that a high quality washing machine will last a very long time, so choose wisely and you'll have worry-free washing for many years to come.

-The first step in narrowing down your choice is to decide whether you would prefer a front-loading washing machine or a top-loading washing machine.
+The first step in narrowing down your choice is to decide whether you'd prefer a front-loading washing machine or a top-loading washing machine.
 You might already have a preference based on your previous washer, laundry space, or even your mobility, but it's always worth examining why one or the other might suit you best.

-Front-loading washing machines generally cost more to buy than top loaders, but perform better and use less water and energy.
+Front-loading washing machines generally cost a little more than top loaders, but they perform better and use less water and energy.
 They work by gently turning your washing over and over in a tumbling action, picking it up and repeatedly dropping it into the wash water.

 If you have solar hot water and wish to use it for washing, you need a washing machine with a hot water connection.
 Finding front loaders with a dual hot and cold water connection can be difficult as most have internal heaters.

 - Generally more energy-efficient when washing in warm water.